 Light gray with a touch of yellow… that’s the color that surrounds you after a hurricane visits, then leaves.
 Branches down, bits of grass stuck to your windshield and car doors; everything is weathered like two years have passed and it was just 24 hours.
-When the sun comes out again after a big storm, it’s beaming brighter and somehow saying, “I didn’t dessert you.
+When the sun comes out again after a big storm, it’s beaming brighter and somehow saying, “I didn’t desert you.
 I was here all along.”

 If one hurricane wasn’t enough, now there’s a second… and a third.